Angel Reese: 2026

+On April 6, 2026, Reese was traded to the Atlanta Dream in exchange for first-round draft picks in 2027 and 2028.
+As part of the trade, Atlanta received the right to swap second-round picks with the Chicago Sky in 2028.
+In her first game, Reese recorded 11 points and 14 rebounds, and after Dream led the game for the first time with 12 seconds left, Reese made the game-saving block with one second left to beat Minnesota Lynx 91-90.
+On June 20, Reese became the fastest player in WNBA history to record 1,000 career rebounds, reaching the mark in 79 games.
+She was named an All-Star for a third time.
+Reese recorded the longest scoring streak in Atlanta Dream history on August 20th against Los Angeles Sparks, going 9 for 9.
+She had the most efficient 20-10 game in history, in addition to 8 assists and 3 steals.
+On August 22th, Reese posted a career-high 31 points and 14 rebounds in a 99–89 win over the Phoenix Mercury, helping the Dream clinch a playoff spot.
+Three days later against the Sparks, she set the record for most rebounds in a game with 26, surpassing the previous record of 24 set by Chamique Holdsclaw in 2003.
+During this game, she also surpassed the single-season rebounding record set by A'ja Wilson in 2024.
+On August 30th against Minnesota Lynx, Reese set the WNBA record with her 29th double-double, eclipsing Alyssa Thomas for most in a season.

 Unrivaled

 On July 24, 2024, it was announced that Reese would appear and play in the inaugural season of Unrivaled, a new women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
 She was selected for Rose BC, debuting on January 17, 2025 as a starter, and scoring the first points in the team's history.
 Her performance was praised, and she recorded a double-double.
 In Rose's ninth game of the season, they defeated the only previously undefeated team, Lunar Owls.
 In this game, Reese became the first player in the league to achieve a 20–20 game, with 22 points and 21 rebounds.

-For the 2025 season, Reese was named to the All-Unrivaled Second Team, and was awarded Unrivaled's Defensive Player of the Year.
+For the 2025 season, Reese was named to the All-Unrivaled Second Team and was awarded Unrivaled's Defensive Player of the Year.
 Rose won the first ever Unrivaled championship.

+Reese was originally not part of the 2026 Unrivaled season, but on February 11, 2026, the league announced that Reese was joining Rose for the rest of the season.
+She played her first game on February 20, recording 13 points and 8 rebounds in 10 minutes of play.